INSaFLU/insaflu_docs/docs/data_analysis.rst

 	- Using reads.
 	- Using contigs (if assembled).
 	- Using several reference databases.
+6. Selection of viral TAXID and representative genome sequences for confirmatory re-mapping
-6. Remapping of the viral sequences to the reference genome sequences.
+7. Remapping of the viral sequences against selected reference genome sequences.

 The pipeline culminates in the production of a set of summary statistics and visualizations of the results.